mealaud/mealaud.github.io/content/hobbies/writing/untitled.md

 ---

 I see a monolith in the distance.
-Immediately I am humbled.
+Immediately, I am humbled.
 {{%nl%}}{{%nl%}}

 I stand in awe in what stands before me all the while they are unphased by my presence.
 Am I so small they do not sense me?
-They look at me affectionately.
+They turn and begin to look at me affectionately.
 I smile back.
 {{%nl%}}{{%nl%}}